andrehil/simple-node-ci/README.md

 ```

 Paremeters:
-  - node-version: (required) Version Spec of the version to use.
+  - **node-version**: (required) Version Spec of the version to use.
 Examples: 12.x, 10.15.1, >=10.15.0.
-  - cache: (default: 'npm') A package manager for caching in the default directory.
+  - **cache**: (default: 'npm') A package manager for caching in the default directory.
 Supported values: npm, yarn, pnpm.'
-  - cache-dependency-path: The path to a dependency file: package-lock.json, yarn.lock, etc. Supports wildcards or a list of file names for caching multiple dependencies.
+  - **cache-dependency-path**: The path to a dependency file: package-lock.json, yarn.lock, etc. Supports wildcards or a list of file names for caching multiple dependencies.
-  - install-command: (default: 'npm ci') The command that will be executed to install the dependencies.
+  - **install-command**: (default: 'npm ci') The command that will be executed to install the dependencies.
-  - lint-command: (default: 'npm run lint') The command that will be executed to lint on the project.
+  - **lint-command**: (default: 'npm run lint') The command that will be executed to lint on the project.
-  - build-command: (default: 'npm run build') The command that will be executed to build the project.
+  - **build-command**: (default: 'npm run build') The command that will be executed to build the project.
-  - test-command: (default: 'npm test') The command that will be executed to run unit tests.
+  - **test-command**: (default: 'npm test') The command that will be executed to run unit tests.
-  - start-command: (default: 'npm start') The command that will be executed to start the application.
+  - **start-command**: (default: 'npm start') The command that will be executed to start the application.
-  - integration-test-lib: (default: 'playwright') The library used to run integration tests.
+  - **integration-test-lib**: (default: 'playwright') The library used to run integration tests.
 Accepts "playwright", "cypress", or "" for custom tests.
-  - integration-test-command: (default: 'npm run test:pw') The command that will be executed to run integration tests.
+  - **integration-test-command**: (default: 'npm run test:pw') The command that will be executed to run integration tests.